 Plaster shortages can in part be traced back to factories being closed during the first lockdown in March 2020, with workers unable to meet social distancing rules.

 Since then, supply chains have been stretched, according to the Federation of Master Builders (FMB), which says its members continue to face rolling shortages.

 Volumes of plaster and plasterboard are likely to be available but on much longer lead times than in early 2020, and deliveries could take longer than expected.

 However, Homebase and Travis Perkins are among the retailers to confirm that while demand is high, they have not experienced any stock or supply issues and do not expect any delays to customer deliveries.

-However, Matt Pullen, managing director at British Gypsum, confirmed this month that the new lockdown would not impact its operations, and orders will continue to be filled.
+And Matt Pullen, managing director at British Gypsum, confirmed in January that the new lockdown would not impact its operations, and orders will continue to be filled.